 The river bottom below the courthouse bluff had long been the refuge of the have-nots.
 In 1877 City Marshal Jim Courtright with money from his own pocket helped a mother of seven who was living in a tent below the bluff.

-Other enclaves were located near the railyards (loud, dangerous) or the stockyards and packing plants (smelly).
+Other enclaves were located near the railyards (loud, dangerous) or the stockyards and packing plants (aromatic).
 Bum’s Bowery—an enclave of men who migrated by boxcar—was located along the Texas & Pacific railyard south of downtown.
 Rock Island Bottom was wedged between the river and the tracks of the Rock Island railroad east of downtown on land that was “formerly the city dumping ground.”
 On the North Side, a section of 22nd, 23rd, and 24th streets was Bohunk (an offensive term forged from Bohemia and a corruption of Hungary) Alley, an enclave of perhaps one thousand immigrants from Europe (Greece, Bulgaria, Russia, Serbia, Poland, Romania, Macedonia).
 Most did not speak English.
 They lived in “unspeakable conditions,” the Star-Telegram said, and worked at the packing plants, performing work “that most white men will not do, and work that many negroes have refused to do.”